21st-centuryman/Livermore-fetch/README.md

 ## ⇁  Contribute
 If you have any contribution feel free to add them I am more than inclined to make this work.

-## ⇁  Current status
-More or less done, could be buggy idk haven't tested it enough.

-- [X] Fetch all symbols used in the yahoo api.
-- [X] Fetch all the daily stock information for the last 10 years.
-- [x] Integrate this with [polars](https://www.pola.rs/) to account for after market trades.
-- [x] Add a dockerfile to make this able to be executed monthly on servers headlessly.